 Semiconductor Data Sheet Automation – Just The Way You Want It

 Moore’s law prediction about the increase in density of an SoC design continues to prove accurate with each advancement of technology.
 But, along with this, a new complexity takes shape in the form of documentation for the advanced SoCs.
-Today, design engineers face the challenge of not only creating the design but also to document it for internal and external customers.
+Today, design engineers face the challenge of not only creating the design but also documenting it for internal and external customers.
 Documentation is the bane of every engineer.
 Frankly, it is fun to design a new product but the paperwork continues to be the most hated aspect of any project.
 And as they say, the project is not complete until the paperwork is done.

 A good semiconductor data sheet increases the design value.
-It must contain everything, starting from the logical specification to detail about the design architecture, including timing information and every subtle detail about the product.
+It must contain everything, starting from the logical specification to details about the design architecture, including timing information and every subtle detail about the product.
 But, which member of the design team gets the honor to create the required documentation?
 We cannot ask a good writer, with no knowledge of the subject matter to write for us.
-Therefore, someone from the design team must take ownership for this task, which is often quite a challenge.
+Therefore, someone from the design team must take ownership of this task, which is often quite a challenge.

 Imagine if you can get someone on the design team who is dedicated enough to do this required task in no time and at no additional cost.
 Or, how valuable would it be if there were a tool that could automate the entire datasheet creation process?

 IDesignSpec’s (IDS) Datasheet feature is a solution to the semiconductor data sheet automation problem.
 It takes the design register specification and turns it into a datasheet automatically.
 It is a simple yet elegant solution.
 It preserves the original information from the specification and concurrently transforms it into a professional data sheet for different users, as depicted in this graphic.